inkognitro/react-redux-saga-boilerplate/README.md

 Frontend boilerplate with time travelling through react and redux, written in TypeScript.

 ## Setup
+1. Install the latest version of [NodeJS](http://nodejs.org/en/download/)
-1. Clone or download this repository
+2. Clone or download this repository
+3. Move into project directory in console
-2. Enter in console: *npm install*
+4. Run *npm install* in console
-3. Follow the steps below
+5. Follow the steps below to
+   - either: serve de app in development mode
+   - or: to build the app for production

 ## Development mode
 to run the app with hot module reloading at *//localhost:9000*, run: